HadoukenIO/notifications-service/README.md

 ## Overview
-OpenFin Notifications Service provide developers with a uniform way to create, display and organize desktop notifications as well as responding to notification events.
+OpenFin Notifications provides developers with a uniform way to create, display and organize desktop notifications as well as responding to notification events.

 Notifications will be displayed as toasts as well as being listed and organized in a Notification Center.
 The Notification Center can be accessed by clicking on the Notifications icon in the system tray.